 MSVUFA is run by elected officers, with the aid of a partial-time Executive Assistant, and depends on the active participation of its members.
 Association affairs are managed by an Executive Committee whose members are elected for one-year terms and are eligible for re-election only twice to the same office.
 The Grievance Officer is appointed annually by the Executive, on which she serves as a non-voting ex-officio member, up to a maximum of three years.
 The immediate Past President is also a member of the Executive.

 In addition to the executive officers, a Nominations Committee of three members is elected annually and, in between rounds of bargaining, so also is a Negotiating Committee (four members plus the Vice-President).
 During years when bargaining occurs, the Negotiating Committee is replaced by a Bargaining Team appointed by the Executive and serving at its pleasure.
-The Team is headed by a Chief Negotiator who is also appointed by the Executive, of which she is an ex officio, non-voting member, and serves at its pleasure.
+The Team is headed by a Chief Negotiator who is also appointed by the Executive, of which she is an ex-officio, non-voting member, and serves at its pleasure.

 Standing Committees of the Association include, in addition to those mentioned above, a Social Committee, responsible for social and cultural activities; a Financial Donations Committee, responsible for authorizing donations within the limits set out in the Constitution; an Investment Committee, which oversees the investment of Association funds; a Scholarship and Bursary Committee, which oversees the allocation of scholarship and bursary funds, and a Grievance Committee, which advises the Grievance Officer.

 MSVUFA also represents the collective interests of the academic staff through representation on a variety of committees and other governing bodies of the university, including the Board of Governors, on which the association president sits as an ex-officio voting member.
-Please click here to see a list of current members serving on our various committees.

 Every member of MSVUFA is a member of CAUT and receives all the benefits that membership brings.
 Founded in 1951, CAUT serves as “the national voice for academic staff” in Canada.
 The issues with which CAUT is concerned include threats to academic freedom and tenure, the quality and accessibility of post-secondary education, and the protection and enhancement of economic benefits for its members.
 All members receive the CAUT Bulletin, which offers articles on academic and institutional matters, as well as practical guides to such things as income taxes and sabbatical leaves.